pnp/sp-dev-fx-webparts/samples/react-chatGPT-app/README.md

          ``Set-PnPStorageEntity -Key OpenAIAzureFunctionUrl -Value  https://openaifunctionsapp.azurewebsites.net/api/OpenAICompletion``

-    * Uplaod APP to Teams catalogo
+    * Upload APP to Teams catalog

       This App can be used has Teams Message Extension, please go to "teams" directory and upload the zip file to Teams App on M365 Teams Administration.